lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 A plan is made, and we take the boat further up the stream, towards the drum sounds.
 Moving forward pushing to our exhaustion, but ultimately decide to anchor the boat, to rest for the night.

+During the watch we are ambushed by 6 creatu
 ## 9 Marpenoth